 Step 3: In the shell window you're working in, export the token environment variable:

-Note: Usually this would only be set up in your CI environment, but to keep things simple we'll configure it in your shell so that Percy is enabled in your local environment.
+Note: usually this token would only be set up in your CI environment, but to keep things simple we'll configure it in your shell so that Percy is enabled in your local environment.

 Step 4: Install the example app's dependencies: